alexismo/flags-by-lightspeed/README.md

 # Flags by Lightspeed
 An open source flag set made possible by the Lightspeed Design team.
 All flags are 16x12 and available in SVG, 1x, 2x, and 3x PNG.

-The flags are also available as a Framer module and React components.
+The flags are also available as a Framer module.

 # Available flags:
 ![North America](preview/North-America.png)